 - White noise: White noise can also help him to sleep better.

 Day sleeps are, as you mention, linked to evening colic.
 If a baby has no day sleeps, the evening colic can be severe.
-So watch his awake times and try to settle him by 45 minutes so he sleeps after an hour of awake time.
+So watch his awake times and try to settle him after 45 minutes so he sleeps after an hour of awake time.
 Don’t worry if you have to use sensory strategies such as rocking or holding – he is still very little.